gousta/payload-plugin-oidc/README.md

 - Adds ability to sign in with your own OIDC provider
 - Adds sign in button on login page
-- Supports sign in and optional register
+- Supports sign in and optional creation of user

 ## Installation